mrh0/request-recovery-sidecar/README.md

 # Start
 Run ```npm start [port] [target]```
 The two start arguments port and target are optional and if provided will replace the field PORT and TARGET in the .env file.
-The start command will call the Typescript compiler ```tsc``` and then run the compiled nodejs application which is output in the ```/build/``` directory.
+The start command will run the nodejs application.

 # Test
 Run ```npm test``` will execute 5 mocha tests.